Do I need to hire an accountant or bookkeeper?

 All businesses must register with HMRC so annual tax returns can be issued.
 Personal tax returns will be required for individuals (self-assessment) to pay income tax on the profits your business makes together with any applicable National Insurance.
 Companies are required to submit annual corporation tax returns and pay corporation tax on profits.

 You must also register for VAT if you expect your takings to be more than the registration limit.
-The limit can change, so find out what it currently is here.
+The current limit (April 2023) is:

 If you are taking on employees, a PAYE scheme must be set up and earnings advised to HMRC under the system of RTI (Real Time Information).